statslabs/statslabs.github.io/docs/matrix/api.md

   Matrix<complex<double>, 17> m17;
 ```

 The element type must be something we can store.
-Some typical types for value type T include `double`, `float`,
+Some typical types for T include `double`, `float`,
 `std::complex<double>`, `std::complex<float>`, `int` and `unsigned int`.
 When you use BLAS or LAPACK interface defined
 in this library, only the first four types are supported -- namely `double`, `float`, `std::complex<double>` and
 `std::complex<float>`.
 For convenience the following typedefs have been defined for `Matrix<T, N>`: